Skip to content

 3

-Tune your scan — Use -Tuning flags to focus on specific check categories. -Tuning 123 covers interesting files, misconfigurations, and info disclosure without the noisier tests.
+Tune your scan — Use -Tuning to focus on specific check categories. -Tuning 123 covers interesting files, misconfigurations, and info disclosure without the noisier tests.

 4